emporia-vue-local/esphome/README.md

 sensor:
   - platform: emporia_vue
+    # Set the hardware revision.
+Default is Vue 2; use "vue3" for the Gen 3 hardware
+    variant: vue2
     i2c_id: i2c_a
     phases:
       - id: phase_a  # Verify that this specific phase/leg is connected to correct input wire color on device listed below